firebase/quickstart-js/firestore/angular-rewrite/README.md

  ![Photo of Firebase Storage Setup](images/EnableStorage.png)

  8. Set the CLI to use the project you created in Step 1:

  ```bash
  firebase --use add
  ```

  9. Deploy the firebase security rules and indexes

  ```bash
  firebase deploy --only firestore
  ```

- 10. Run your angular app locally and see your working app!
+ 10. Serve your Angular app and see it connect to the Firebase Console!

  ```bash
  ng serve
  ```